rkkuang/triplelens/README.md

-# Calculating light curves for triple microlensing systems
+# Light Curve Calculations for Triple Microlensing Systems

 This method is based on the image track connecting method, which is different from traditional inverse ray shooting routine.